 The backpack is made from a durable honeycomb ripstop and it has an 18-liter capacity, making it suitable for any mountain biking trail.
 The chest, straps, and waist of the hydration pack are entirely adjustable, allowing you to get that perfect fit on your body.

 And it is going to feel very comfortable.
 The shoulder straps are contoured and padded, for an ergonomic fit on your body.
 With the padded and ventilated inserts on the back panel, you should feel comfortable even after really long rides with the Oasis.

 What I really love about this backpack is its huge capacity.
-18 liters is a lot for a mountain biking backpack, and I’m sure some of you will find the Oasis 1100 too big.
+18 liters is a lot for a mountain bike backpack, and I’m sure some of you will find the Oasis 1100 too big.
 But I actually like that the pack can hold so many different items since it makes it more versatile.

 It’s not a backpack you can only use when mountain biking; with multiple compartments, stretch side pockets, compression straps, and bungee attachment points, this Teton Sports backpack can easily hold all the gear for your day hikes, overnight stays, or daily errands.

 The only downside of this backpack is the quality of the hydration bladder.
 It feels a little cheap, and it makes the water taste like plastic.
-I would definitely recommend getting a better hydration reservoir if you wind up getting the Teton Sports Oasis 11000 mountain biking backpack.
+I would definitely recommend getting a better hydration reservoir if you wind up getting the Teton Sports Oasis 11000 mountain bike backpack.